Cross-Border Travel Checklist

 1 All loans and lines of credit are subject to credit approval.

-4 Limits appy.
+2 Limits apply.
 A maximum of three deposits per day totalling no more than $3,500 in deposited items applies.
-You may transmit a maximum of nine deposits over any five consecutive business days totaling no more than $7,000 in deposited items.
+You may transmit a maximum of nine deposits over any five consecutive business days totalling no more than $7,000 in deposited items.
 Contact us for higher limits if needed.